Item 15: Understand the borrow checker

 This is an instance of one of the two simple code tweaks that can help mollify the borrow checker:

-• Lifetime extension: convert a temporary (whose lifetime only extends to the end of the expression) to be a new named local variable (whose lifetime extends to the end of the block) with a let binding.
+• Lifetime extension: Convert a temporary (whose lifetime extends only to the end of the expression) into a new named local variable (whose lifetime extends to the end of the block) with a let binding.

 The latter is less common, because of the existence of non-lexical lifetimes: the compiler can often figure out that a reference is no longer used, ahead of its official drop point at the end of the block.
 However, if you do find yourself repeatedly introducing an artificial block around similar small chunks of code, consider whether that code should be encapsulated into a method of its own.